By Stephen Slater of OTS Solicitors

 and the day that the UK leaves the EU, another week where many EU citizens will be considering whether to apply for permanent residence

 in accordance with their EU rights or wait for the opening up of the settled status application.
-Like many top immigration law firms
+Like many top Immigration

-in London, here at OTS Solicitors, we’ve been considering the best possible outcome for our EU citizen clients.
-Our immigration solicitors
+law firms in London, here at OTS Solicitors, we’ve been considering the best possible outcome for our EU citizen clients.
+Our Immigration

 or waiting for the settled status scheme to open.

-Many EU citizens will be asking their immigration lawyers
+Many EU citizens will be asking their Immigration

 and settled status.
 It is understandable for anyone to consider the best outcomes for settling in the UK.
 In simple terms, permanent residence